lindosdev/FBNF/README.md

 # FBNF
-  FBNF is a book that provides notes and frequencies for guitar and bass fretboards, based on tuning and number of strings.
-FBNF currently supports 6-7-string guitars and 4-6-String basses.
-These files are currently undergoing formatting changes.
+  FBNF is a book that provides notes and frequencies for stringed instruments, based on tuning and number of strings.
+FBNF currently supports 6-9-string guitars and 4-6-String basses.

 Fretboard Notes & Frequencies is released under the Released under Attribution-NonCommercial 4.0 International License.

-03/14/22
-  Version .665.1 released!
-This release add support for 7-string guitars.

-NOTE:
-  GitHub has not been handling my files properly.
-For releases go here: https://mega.nz/folder/qBcEQDwD#ZBwEBfM3ki_6JwcdRGVfFg
+Alternate repo: For releases go here: https://mega.nz/folder/qBcEQDwD#ZBwEBfM3ki_6JwcdRGVfFg

 THE FOSS CODE OF CONDUCT